 Jayne Connery talking to staff at Almas Industries on the benefits safety montioring has in care/nursing homes and the reasons ALL Care Providers should have it installed

-Our important work focuses on the BENEFITS CCTV safety monitoring can offer the care industry - helping safeguard our most vulnerable and their carers as well as making good buinsess sense when running a care home.
-I am really looking forward to talking to Almas Industry staff - I want to speak about why CCTV Monitoring in care is so important for the care home industry and the sometimes severe consequence when not having it installed in care homes can have on everyone involved.
-One or two commentators say our work will benefit CCTV companies, and those businessess who deal in cctv may very well benefit from mandatory installation in the sector - but that’s the way it works.
-I’ve always stated we support the benefits CCTV BRINGS into the sector and not what TYPE of Monitoring system is installed.
-As long as our elderly and carers are safeguarded with correct procedures put in place, care providers transparent and families have peace of mind - that is our only focus''.
+Our important work focuses on the BENEFITS CCTV safety monitoring can offer the care industry - helping safeguard our most vulnerable and their carers as well as making good business sense when running a care home.
+I am really looking forward to talking to Almas Industry staff.
+I want to speak about why CCTV Monitoring in care is so important for the care home industry and the sometimes severe consequence when not having it installed in care homes can have on everyone involved.
+One or two commentators say our work will benefit CCTV companies.
+Businesses who deal in cctv may very well benefit from mandatory installation in the sector - but that’s the way it works.
+I’ve always stated we support the benefits safety monitoring brings to the sector and not what TYPE of monitoring system is installed.
+As long as our elderly and carers are safeguarded with correct procedures put in place, care homes are transparent, families and those who work in them have peace of mind - this is our only focus''.

 British Actress Aimi Macdonald is Care Campaign for the Vulnerable Ambassador - raising public awareness for better, safer, transparent care within the care sector.